 I know that in the past I’ve written my share of weak women, objectified them, and made them flat.
 But I’d like to think that with some of my more complicated female characters such as Annabelle in “Victimized” and Cinder in “Transmogrify” I at least tried to create a history, a set of emotions and experiences that informed their present day situations, dilemmas—and allowed them to breathe, and be unique.
 Look at what Gillian Flynn did with Gone Girl.
 I’ll try not to spoil it for those who haven’t read it yet, but she creates a female protagonist in Amy Dunne that is very complicated.
 Amy starts out as one kind of person, while she is in New York, and Gillian changes her over time, makes her testimony unreliable, painting her with many shades of grey (see how easy clichés slip into your writing?) until we don’t know if she is the victim or the aggressor, a woman in trouble, or a woman stirring it up.
 That’s how you get depth, that’s how you create a fully realized woman.
 Sure, the femme fatale is a standard character in crime and noir fiction, but put a twist on it, like Flynn did.
 Or look at Chelsea Cain and her Gretchen Lowell thrillers, which started with Heartsick, one of the few female serial killers in contemporary fiction.
-Resist the urge to make all women whores and prostitutes, to reduce them to emotional messes, mothers and daughters, secondary characters on the periphery.
+Resist the urge to reduce your women to emotional messes, mothers and daughters, secondary characters on the periphery.
 In Paula Bomer’s Nine Months she shows us a woman that is pregnant, but totally unhinged, desperate to find herself, to connect with someone, chasing her fantasies, abandoning her family, in a really interesting dark take on motherhood—very original.

 4. USE INCITING INCIDENTS AND FOCUS ON THE GROTESQUE